Taxon: Ranks

-A taxon can be assigned a taxonomic rank, usually (but not necessarily) when it is given a formal name.
+A taxon can be assigned a taxonomic rank, usually (but not necessarily) when it is given a formal description, though it is common to place a taxon as an unranked group called a clade.

 "Phylum" applies formally to any biological domain, but traditionally it was always used for animals, whereas "division" was traditionally often used for plants, fungi, etc.

-A prefix is used to indicate a ranking of lesser importance.
 The prefix super- indicates a rank above, the prefix sub- indicates a rank below.
 In zoology, the prefix infra- indicates a rank below sub-.
 For instance, among the additional ranks of class are superclass, subclass and infraclass.

 Rank is relative, and restricted to a particular systematic schema.
 For example, liverworts have been grouped, in various systems of classification, as a family, order, class, or division (phylum).
-The use of a narrow set of ranks is challenged by users of cladistics; for example, the mere 10 ranks traditionally used between animal families (governed by the International Code of Zoological Nomenclature (ICZN)) and animal phyla (usually the highest relevant rank in taxonomic work) often cannot adequately represent the evolutionary history as more about a lineage's phylogeny becomes known.
+The use of a narrow set of ranks is challenged by users of cladistics; for example, the mere 10 ranks traditionally used between animal families (governed by the International Code of Zoological Nomenclature [ICZN]) and animal phyla (usually the highest relevant rank in taxonomic work) often cannot adequately represent the evolutionary history as more about a lineage's phylogeny becomes known.

 In addition, the class rank is quite often not an evolutionary but a phenetic or paraphyletic group and as opposed to those ranks governed by the ICZN (family-level, genus-level and species-level taxa), can usually not be made monophyletic by exchanging the taxa contained therein.
 This has given rise to phylogenetic taxonomy and the ongoing development of the PhyloCode, which has been proposed as a new alternative to replace Linnean classification and govern the application of names to clades.
 Many cladists do not see any need to depart from traditional nomenclature as governed by the ICZN, International Code of Nomenclature for algae, fungi, and plants, etc.